aweXpect/aweXpect/Docs/pages/docs/expectations/date-time-only.md

 await Expect.That(subject).Should().HaveDay(31);
 ```

-You can verify, the properties the `TimeOnly`:
+You can verify, the properties of the `TimeOnly`:

 ```csharp
 TimeOnly subject = new TimeOnly(15, 16, 17, 189);